If you’re reading this it’s probably because you are either preparing for a c-section or you’ve already had one.

 Then I got a nurse who would only bring me meds if I asked.
 Which would have been fine, but she didn’t tell me I had to ask.
 So pretty soon 6 hours had gone by between my pain meds and I was in pain!

 And I didn’t know what to do because I figured if the nurse hadn’t brought the meds there must have been a reason.
 So finally I was ugly crying and screaming at my husband, and he found someone to get me my pain medication.

 Believe me when I say, you do not want to let your pain get out of control.
 So be honest, if the nurse gives you meds and an hour later you’re still in pain- say something!
 There’s usually something they can do to help.

 Let’s say it all together now- you just had major surgery!
 A c-section is surgery, yes, it’s the birth of your sweet baby and that’s beautiful; but it’s surgery.

 I think people really quickly forget that.
 Your incision will probably be tender and for me I couldn’t even stand the thought of something rubbing against it.

-With my first I was totally unprepared and about 5 days into recovery I begged my husband to go to the store and find the biggest underwear he could possibly buy.
+With my first I was totally unprepared and about 5 days into recovery after my c-section I begged my husband to go to the store and find the biggest underwear he could possibly buy.
 To say he was embarrassed is an understatement.

 (And when I say big underwear, I’m talking full on granny panties.
 Don’t be scurred, they’re amazing!
 And size up one or even two sizes; your tummy will still be pretty big after delivery, you’ll want clothes that fit that.)